Misted Double Glazing: How to Fix Condensation Between Window Panes

 2. The Anatomy of a “Blown” Window Seal

-To understand why this has happened to your window, you need to look at how modern double glazing is manufactured.
+To fundamentally understand why this has happened to your window, you need to look at how modern double glazing is actually manufactured.

-A modern Insulated Glass Unit (IGU) is not just two pieces of glass shoved into a plastic frame.
-The two glass panes are held precisely apart by a spacer bar.
+A modern Insulated Glass Unit (IGU) is not just two pieces of glass simply shoved into a plastic frame.
+Instead, the two glass panes are held precisely apart by a spacer bar.
 The edges are then heavily injected with an industrial sealant.
-Finally, the cavity between the glass is filled with Argon gas (which is a much better insulator than standard air).
+Finally, the cavity between the glass is filled with Argon gas (which acts as a much better insulator than standard air).

 A diagram showing the cross-section makeup of a double glazed sealed unit, highlighting the spacer bar, sealant, and glass panes.